jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Camouflage
 When in the back row, this character cannot be attacked.

+# Cancel
+If an effect cancels the current combat, the combat ends but no characters get stunned.
+Leave all the attackers and defenders as is.
+They don't ready. if an effect cancels a Plot Twist, discard the Plot Twist without resolving its effects.
+If an effect cancels a Super Power, don't resolve its effects.
+Locations turned face down or discarded to pay for the Super Power are **not** turned face up or returned to hand

 # Capture
 Remove the captured character from the game but keep track of any wound counters on it.
 When the captor leaves play, put its captive back into play stunned in its owner's back row.